-This research was undertaken to the highest possible standards and in accord with the principles detailed in the RANZ Code of Practice, which is based on the ESOMAR Code of Conduct for Market Research.
-All methodologies and findings in this report are provided solely for use by Network Tasman Limited (NTL). © SIL Research 2016 Network Tasman Limited
+Research is undertaken to the highest possible standards and in accord with the principles detailed in the RANZ Code of Practice which is based on the ESOMAR Code of Conduct for Market Research.
+All research processes, methodologies, technologies and intellectual properties pertaining to our services are copyright and remain the property of SIL Research.